Makony/JPS-algorithm-project/docs/implementation.md

    - Is faster than A* only on large grids
    - Probably could be more optimized for better runtime

+## Use of extensive language models
+ChatGPT was used for debugging and optimizing the code.
+Also Google was used on finding useful information about the algorithm and its implementation.

 ## References
 https://zerowidth.com/2013/a-visual-explanation-of-jump-point-search/